Obtaining needed sales and use tax permits is a required step for all businesses and

 Use tax goes hand-in-hand with sales tax.
 Use tax is a consumption tax imposed on the

-others.
-While in some jurisdictions your organization must expressly apply for an exemption, in others
+and others.
+While in some jurisdictions your organization must expressly apply for an exemption, in

 Nexus is the technical term for when you have legal obligations to collect and remit

-businesses and nonprofits are responsible for which geographies and transactions they are
+which means that businesses and nonprofits are responsible for which geographies and transactions

-required to collect tax.
-The definition varies by governing authority, but in general it is a
+they are required to collect tax.
+The definition varies by governing authority, but in general it is

 - You set up your business.